 Where did winter go?
 Or summer—for my Aussie cousins?
 As I stare out my office window, my Aspens dance their signature solos as they embrace their shades of summer green.

-Where did summer go?
-Or winter—for my Aussie cousins?
-As I stare out my office window, my Aspen dances her signature solo as she changes from green to shades of gold.
-It won’t be long before mountain chickadees perch on her naked branches hunting for the seeds I scatter.
-They pluck sunflower hearts and nyjer from snowy graves and sing their name into the icy north wind.
+It was only days before mountain chickadees perched on my Aspens’ naked branches, hunting for the seeds I scatter.
+They plucked sunflower hearts and nyjer from snowy graves and sang their name into the icy north wind.
 Chick-a-dee-dee-dee—a solitude and singular aria that almost defies death.

 I said almost.

-But what if what we’ve been taught isn’t exactly right.
+But what if what they’ve taught us isn’t exactly right?

-If you open your mind to the possibility that our energy is immortal, where does our energy go when our body is worn out and we must close the book?
+If you open your mind to the possibility that our energy is immortal, where does our energy go when our body wears out and we must close the book?
 Is that it?
 Do we cease?

 If You Host a Walk-In